alexkohler/nargs/README.md

 ## Purpose

 Often, parameters will be added to functions (such as a constructor), and then not actually used within the function.
-This tools was written to find these types of functions.
+This tools was written to flag these types of functions to encourage either removing the parameters or using the blank identifier "_" to indicate that the parameter is not used.

 ## Examples

 ```Go
 // test.go
 package main

 // Unused function parameter on function
 func funcOne(a int, b int, c int) int {